gustav-masch/gustav-masch.github.io/report.md

 4. **Economic risk** – e.g., "volatility", "instability", "fluctuation"
 5. **Recovery path** – e.g., "recovery", "rebound", "turnaround"

 We scrape the `.html` versions of the 10-K filings, iterating through each to identify sentiment and topic indicators.
-During this process, we track the ratio of sentiment-related words to the document length, as well as the frequency and proximity of topic-specific keywords indicating potential risks or opportunities.
+During this process, we track the ratio of sentiment related words to the document length, as well as the frequency and proximity of topic-specific keywords indicating potential risks or opportunities.

 After calculating sentiment scores, we merge the sentiment dataset with a file containing stock return data.